ankeesler/btool/doc/plan.md

 - Is it cool to pass strings in by value to copy them over in constructors?
 - Error handling is terrible.
 - How do we throw errors in an OnSet call?
+- Profile - where are the bottle necks?

 # Bugs